rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 }
 ````

-**Test 2:** Verifies that it is not possible to create an Entity without a code.
+**Test 2:** Verifies that it is not possible to create an customer without a code.

 **Refers to Acceptance Criteria:** 1001.1